IgorSusmelj/rustynum/README.md

 ![PyPI Version](https://badge.fury.io/py/rustynum.svg)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

+---

+⚠️ **Disclaimer:** _RustyNum is currently a work in progress and is not recommended for production use.
+Features may be unstable and subject to change._

 # RustyNum

 RustyNum is a high-performance numerical computation library written in Rust, created to demonstrate the potential of Rust's SIMD (Single Instruction, Multiple Data) capabilities using the nightly `portable_simd` feature, and serving as a fast alternative to Numpy.